In our sixth decade of ministry, we continue to see abundant examples of faithfulness and opportunity.

-Having received State approval as “the first in Illinois” to offer skilled nursing in a “Small House” setting, the Providence community celebrates at a groundbreaking ceremony in early December.
+December 2012: Having received State approval as “the first in Illinois” to offer skilled nursing in a “Small House” setting at Victorian Village, the Providence community celebrates at a groundbreaking ceremony in early December.

-2013 – Residents begin moving in to Thomas Place in March
+March 2013: Residents begin moving in to Thomas Place.

-2013 – A ribbon-cutting ceremony is held in May at Thomas Place Orland Park, and attenders tour the beautiful apartments and common areas
+May 2013: A ribbon-cutting ceremony is held at Thomas Place Orland Park, and attendees tour the beautiful apartments and common areas

-During the Global Ageing Network (GAN) conference in September, Providence Life Services CEO Rich Schutt was named the incoming Chairman of the Board for the organization.
+September 2017: During the Global Ageing Network (GAN) conference, Providence Life Services CEO Rich Schutt was named the incoming Chairman of the Board for the organization.
 The annual conference, which was held this year in Montreux, Switzerland, connected more than one thousand aged care professionals from more than 20 countries.
 Rich has served on the Network’s board for several years, most recently as treasurer.

-On April 17th, Bill De Young was officially sworn in as the new Chairman of the Board of LeadingAge Illinois, one of the largest and most respected associations of providers serving Illinois’ older adults.
+April 17, 2018: Bill De Young was officially sworn in as the new Chairman of the Board of LeadingAge Illinois, one of the largest and most respected associations of providers serving Illinois’ older adults.
 LeadingAge Illinois advocates quality services, promotes innovative practices and fosters collaboration.